Are you a taphophile?

-'Taphophile' is the name given to someone who takes an interest in cemeteries, tombstones, or memory of past lives.
-I consider myself a bit of a taphophile, and I'm in good company: Amanda Norman is a well-known English tapho-photographer.
+A taphophile is someone who takes an interest in cemeteries, tombstones, or memory of past lives.
+I consider myself a bit of a taphophile, and I’m in good company: Amanda Norman is a well-known English tapho-photographer.
 Some say William Shakespeare and Edgar Allen Poe were taphophiles themselves.

 The word 'taphophile', taken from the Greek, means "to love graves."
 'Taphophile' is often mixed up with 'necrophile' when they are completely different!
 Necrophiles are sexually or physically attracted to dead things or people.
 Taphophiles are interested or sometimes obsessed with cemeteries.
 Taphonomy is also known as the study of decomposing or decaying things.

-Taphophiles may enjoy getting to know the cemeteries in their area, or plannig trips further afield to visit cemeteries of note.
-Any taphophile near London is near-certain to make occasional 'pilgrimages' to Highgate Cemetery.
-A grade I heritage site, Highgate Cemetery was build in the Victorian era, and their attitude to death and its presentation led to a wealth of gothic tombs, mausoleums and buildings - including the richly landscaped Egyptian Avenue.
-It became a fashionable place for Victorians to visit, and boasts a number of famous tombs including Karl Marx and the man now known as the 'Highgate Vampire'.
+Taphophiles may enjoy getting to know the cemeteries in their area, or planning trips further afield to visit cemeteries of note.
+Any taphophile near London is near-certain to make occasional ‘pilgrimages’ to Highgate Cemetery.
+A grade I heritage site, Highgate Cemetery was built in the Victorian era.
+The Victorians’ approach to death and its presentation led to a wealth of gothic tombs, mausoleums and buildings, including the richly landscaped Egyptian Avenue.
+It became a fashionable place for Victorians to visit, and boasts a number of famous tombs including Karl Marx and the man now known as the ‘Highgate Vampire’.

-But a cemetery doesn't have to be famous or ancient to excite your interest.
-A taphophile will be richly absorbed in the landscape and atmosphere of the most humble cemetery, be it old or new.
+Then again, a cemetery doesn’t have to be famous or ancient to excite your interest.
+You can be richly absorbed in the landscape and atmosphere of the most humble cemetery, be it old or new.

 An epitaph is a (normally) short documentation honouring someone who has passed.
 It's usually found on that person's gravestone.
 An epitaph can be many things, either created by the passed one or an admirer.
 Poems, songs, short stories and plays have been written as a dedication.
 Some people are capable of creating a story of someone just by seeing the epitaph on their gravestone.